-I thought I’d share some insights from a psychological – or better yet – psychotherapeutic perspective:) It is a vital part of mental health care after all, plus I myself have been journaling since I was a teenager – so how about that for a start:)
+I thought I’d share some insights from a psychological – or better yet – psychotherapeutic perspective.
+Journaling can be a vital part of mental health care, plus I myself have been journaling since I was a teenager – so how about that for a start:)

-Honestly, journaling is what you want it to be, it can be anything from a 2 sentence sum-up of your day, a 5-page elaborate psychological analysis or a dynamic rant if you please.
+Honestly, journaling is what you want it to be.
+It can be anything from a two-sentence sum-up of your day, a five-page elaborate psychological analysis, or a dynamic rant if you please.
 Raise your hand if you hadn’t written a diary when you were a teenager.
 Remember how it helped put things into perspective?
 Why not do it now?
-We live in a world that’s overwhelming at times, so much is happening, people feel and react often in ways they don’t fully grasp in the moment.
-Keeping a journal lets you reflect deeper which can bring understanding and ease the tension.
+We live in a world that’s often overwhelming; so much is happening, sometimes it’s not possible to fully grasp the moment.
+Keeping a journal lets you reflect deeper, and this in itself can bring understanding and ease the tension or anxiety.
 Journaling has always been about putting pen to paper and enabling what was happening in your head to transfer smoothly to the pages.
 Why?